-The Model’s acclaimed contemporary art programme features several major exhibitions of noted national and international contemporary artists each year.
-Most recently this has included solo presentations by Martin Creed, Peter Wächtler and Joana Hadjithomas & Khalil Joreige (2018).
-The Model is known for experimental, urgent programming that critically tackles pressing contemporary issues such as the refugee crisis (Turbulence, 2018).
-Other thematic exhibitions reflect the way in which contemporary artists address philosophical questions that are pertinent to the lived experience (Psychic Lighthouse, 2015, Ghosts of Other Stories, 2016, Future Perfect, 2018).
-The Model develops projects in collaboration with artists, and is itself a site of artistic production, with new commissions, eight purpose-built studios and an artists’ residency programme.
+The Model is known for experimental, urgent programming that critically tackles pressing contemporary issues such as climate action (The Sea Around Us, 2020), the refugee crisis (Turbulence, 2018), and representation (Portrait Lab, 2022).
+Other thematic exhibitions reflect on the way in which contemporary artists address philosophical questions that are pertinent to the lived experience.
+The Model develops projects in collaboration with artists, and is a site of artistic production, with new commissions, eight purpose-built studios and an artists’ residency programme.

-The Model has a vibrant music programme which includes an eclectic mix of the contemporary and classical.
-The Model regularly commissions new music projects that respond to other strands of our programme such as Lorcán MacMathuna The Táin, 2018; and Ensemble Eruí The Music has Come, 2014.
-We also work in partnership with outstanding local music curators such as Con Brio and The Sligo Baroque Orchestra.
+The Model has a vibrant music programme which includes an eclectic mix of the contemporary and classical, and regularly commissions new music projects that respond to other strands of our programme.
+We also work in partnership with outstanding local music curators such as Binder, Con Brio and The Sligo Baroque Orchestra.

 The Model’s weekly series of Irish and international independent film is programmed in partnership with Sligo Film Society, one of Ireland’s most long established film clubs.
 At the same time, we present screening programmes alongside exhibitions, and projects curated either in-house or by invited artists.

-Integral to all aspects of the Model’s programme is an extensive offering of educational opportunities for children and adults, including, in recent years, groundbreaking initiatives such as Sligo Global Kitchen, Touch the Sky (in partnership with RehabCare) and Bart Lodewijks’ Unforgettable Neighbourhoods.
+Integral to all aspects of the Model’s programme is an extensive offering of educational opportunities for children and adults, including, in recent years, ground-breaking socially-engaged initiatives such as The Sunset Belongs to You, Sligo Global Kitchen, Pop-Up Niland Collection, and Bart Lodewijks’ Unforgettable Neighbourhoods.